-A 3-day tour crossing the second largest glacier in Iceland on an Arctic Truck.
-The tour includes driving on challenging mountain tracks and on the glacier Langjökull, visiting the Golden Circle and spending the night in a sleeping bag in the middle of nowhere.
-Arctic Trucks Experience offers guided Iceland tours in the amazing highlands where you do all the driving!
-Note that this tour is not for the faint of heart!
+A 3-day tour crossing Iceland´s second largest glacier in Iceland on an Arctic Truck.
+The tour includes driving on challenging mountain tracks and on the glacier Langjökull, visiting the Golden Circle and spending the night in an Arctic tent.
+Arctic Trucks Experience offers guided Iceland tours in the amazing highlands!
+Join this tour with our experienced guides, step out of your comfort zone and drive across a glacier!

-This tour is all about the extreme driving experience on the Arctic Trucks 38″ modified vehicles to the more remote areas of Iceland.
-If you are up for the adventure, you are at the right spot!
+This tour is all about the extreme driving experience on the Arctic Trucks 38″ modified vehicles exploring the remote areas of Iceland.
+If you are up for the adventure, you are on the right track!

-From Hvalfjördur bay we take a gravel road over the mountains and then we head to Húsafell.
-On the way, we stop at the beautiful Hraunfossar waterfalls before grabbing a light lunch at Húsafell.
+We take a gravel road over the mountains and head to Húsafell.
+On the way, we stop at the beautiful Hraunfossar waterfalls before we stop for a light lunch at Húsafell.

-Note: This tour runs from mid February – mid April depending on weather and snow conditions.
-Bookings upon request via e-mail to email@example.com
+Note: This tour runs from mid-February – mid-April depending on weather and snow conditions.

-Pick up at 08:30 from your hotel or guesthouse in Reykjavík.
+Pick up: 08:30 from your hotel or guesthouse in Reykjavík.

 Trip Duration: 3 days

-Bring with you: Warm outdoor clothing, your driver’s licence, good waterproof hiking-shoes, swim suit and a towel, your camera and some snacks.
+Bring with you: Warm outdoor clothing, your driver’s license, good waterproof hiking-shoes, swimsuit and a towel, your camera and some snacks.

 Meals: Lunch and dinner on day 1, breakfast, lunch and dinner on day 2, breakfast and lunch on day 3.